 If you prefer not to have any risk, Microsoft makes it very easy.
 They’ve developed a security add-on for email called “advanced threat protection” that will block any known affected email or link.
-ATP takes the threat our of your inbox before you’re aware of it’s presence, making it thus impossible for you to put yourself at risk.
+ATP takes the threat out of your inbox before you’re aware of it’s presence, thus making it impossible for you to put yourself at risk.

 It’s important to remember that the Cloud is not a back-up solution.
 It’s a form of redundancy.
-You’ll still have to do back-ups – in many instances, it will be a Cloud solution.
+You’ll still have to do backups.
+But don’t worry, the Cloud can be used for it as well.

 This is more complicated and there’s no one answer as it depends on the Private Cloud solution.
 Crimson Line will however be able to assist you to minimize your exposure to a ransomware attack.

-Crimson Line, as experts in Cloud migration, will advise you accordingly after a thorough consultation.
+Crimson Line, as experts in cloud migration, will advise you accordingly after a thorough consultation.
 Our expert consultants have experience in a wide range of industries and have together migrated over 1000 users.
 Crimson Line understands the needs of SMEs.
 We’ll happily share our expert knowledge with you, or your IT team.
 Give us a call today on 086 111 4496 and speak to one of our account managers who’ll gladly assist you.